 This myth exists because most AI platforms were built by engineers for engineers.
 The interfaces assume technical fluency.
 The documentation assumes programming knowledge.
 The onboarding assumes you already know what a "model" is, what "context" means, and why you should care about "tokens."

-ODIN was designed differently.
+Odin was designed differently.
 From day one, we built for the entire organization — not just the technical half.
+This is not a marketing claim.
+It is an architectural decision that runs from the interaction layer all the way down to how we structure work orders, permissions, and audit trails.

 The Three-Step Journey